-Parkinson’s disease (PD) is a neurodegenerative disease caused by the loss of dopamine-producing brain cells.
-Dopamine cells help to control movement and also influence mood.
-Many individuals living with Parkinson’s experience tremors, stiffness, or slowness of movement and may have depression or anxiety.
+Parkinson's disease (PD) is a neurodegenerative disease caused by the loss of dopamine-producing brain cells.
+Dopamine cells help control movement and also influence mood.
+Many individuals living with Parkinson's experience tremors, stiffness, or slowness of movement, and they may have depression or anxiety.
 The symptoms of the disease can also cause pain.
 The condition is both chronic and progressive.

-There is still no cure for PD, but symptoms can be managed with surgery or medications that substitute or increase dopamine.
+There is still no cure for PD, but symptoms can be managed with surgery or medications that mimic or increase dopamine.
 Some of these medications can cause unpleasant short term-side effects, however, such as dizziness, nausea, or even compulsive behaviors.
-Problematically, the benefits offered by these medicines can wane or become unstable over time.
+Unfortunately, the benefits offered by these medicines can wane or become unstable over time.

-CBD has anti-inflammatory, neuroprotective, and antioxidative effects.
-Both oxidative stress and inflammation play a role in Parkinson’s and all movement disorders to some extent.
-CBD also has anxiolytic, or anti-anxiety, properties, which may help patients who experience anxiety or depression along with PD.
+CBD has been shown to have anti-inflammatory, neuroprotective, and antioxidative effects in studies involving animal and human subjects.
+Both oxidative stress and inflammation play a role in Parkinson's and all movement disorders to some extent.
+CBD has also been shown to have anti-anxiety properties, which helps patients who experience anxiety or depression and increased tremors caused by anxiety.

-The few human studies that have evaluated CBD as a treatment for PD have focused on its potential to help with non-motor symptoms, such as psychotic symptoms, well-being, and sleep disorders.
-There is research in animal models, however, indicating that CBD may also help with the management of motor symptoms.
+Most of the human studies that have evaluated CBD as a treatment for PD have focused on its potential to help with non-motor symptoms, such as psychotic symptoms, well-being, and sleep disorders.
+But a 2020 study published in the “Journal of Psychopharmacology” shows that CBD can reduce anxiety in PD patients, and consequently, the intensity of anxiety-related tremors.
+There is also research in animal models indicating that CBD may help with the management of motor symptoms.

 One 2018 review of existing research published in Frontiers in Pharmacology on CBD for Parkinson's disease suggests that CBD may play more of a preventive role in the illness rather than a therapeutic one.